pulp-platform/pulpissimo/README.md

 ### Updating the bootrom
 You can customize the bootrom, have a look at the `boot_code/` directory.
-To import a your changed version of the boot code into PULPissimo, just call
+To import your changed version of the boot code into PULPissimo, just call
 ```
 make import-bootcode
 ```